2DGD-F0TH/2DGD_F0TH/chapters/004_GameDev_Basics/005_Game_Design_Tips.md

 Your own bullets, as well as (and most importantly!) the enemies' should stand out from the background and the other sprites, so that the player can see and avoid them.

-Some people may want to ask why your own bullets should stand out too, the answer is: so you can easily aim for your targets.
+Some people may want to ask why your own bullets should stand out too, the answer is: so you can easily aim for your targets and distinguish your own bullets from the enemies'.

 [^chests]: 32x32 Chests attribution: Bonsaiheldin ([http://nora.la](http://nora.la)), hosted at [opengameart](https://opengameart.org/content/treasure-chests-32x32)